 Merissa is currently developing a short film (this one's for the adults out there who enjoy wacky, sometimes over-the-top comedies) that is loosely based off of the outrageous, often embarrassing antics that only one who operates a family owned children's company involving puppets could possibly write about.
 She also writes music on the guitar, piano, and ukulele and gigs out in Manhattan and Brooklyn music venues.
 She is the third generation in a family of children's entertainers (see more below about her grandfather Bob Munstedt), and is thrilled to be continuing in the family tradition.

 Her vocals are featured on Jane's album, Uh Oh, There's Something Underneath My Bed, in the songs "Stand" and "Get that Big Beak Outta My Face!"
-The company album Penny and the Puppettes® will be released in 2016!

 "Growing up, there was always music.
 We loved going to mom's shows and watching the audience from backstage, and going into the studio with her to record background vocals for an album.
 It really shaped what I wanted to do with my life."